Back to Skyward

 Read time:

-In my first month with Skyward, I had all of the typical worries of a new employee entering an unfamiliar workplace.
-Will I get the help I need?
+In the first month of a job, there are typical worries for a new employee entering an unfamiliar workplace: Will I get the help I need?
 How will I know if I’m succeeding?
 Will I sink or will I swim?

 Research by the Aberdeen Group shows that organizations with the best onboarding practices enjoy a 91% employee retention rate.
 As turnover continues to climb in K-12, this is a statistic that schools need to be familiar with.
 So what makes for good onboarding?
 Let’s dive in and find out.